Awesome Library Search

 1. Cells - Dictionary of Cell Biology (Virtual Library of Biochemistry and Cell Biology - Fenteany)

-Provides explanations of basic cell structure and activity at an advanced high school or beginning college level.
-2-01
+Provides sources of information on basic cell structure and activity at an advanced high school or beginning college level.
+07-12

 Provides an article about greatly improved photovoltaic cells that convert energy from the sun into electricity.
 The cells use concentrators for greater efficiency.
 10-00